-This comparison chart lists some of the primary differences on the shocks that are reviewed.
+This comparison chart lists some of the primary differences in the shocks that are reviewed.
 Use it to determine the type, color, and the Harley that it’s suited for.
-If you need more information that isn’t provided, the links next to the brand’s title show the product’s description and purchasing options.
+If you need more information than isn’t provided, the links next to the brand’s title show the product’s description and purchasing options.

 Best Shocks For Rebound Reduction